VitorVilela7/SA1-Root/Contra-III/README.md

 ## Compatibility

-It works on both real hardware (sd2snes or SA-1 cart) and emulators (Snes9x and bsnes/higan).
+It works on both real hardware (sd2snes) and emulators (Snes9x and bsnes/higan).
+However, there's known issues with the game running on the SA-1 cart which will be fixed on a future update.

 ## Technical details